It All Adds Up to Cleaner Air

 Another element in air pollution is particle pollution:

-These notices will be issued by 3:30 p.m. the day before air pollution levels are forecasted to be elevated.
+These notices will be issued the day before air pollution levels are forecasted to be elevated.
 Remember also, unlike ground-level ozone, particle pollution does not need sunlight to form and can reach unhealthy level at any time during the year.
-Consider this - colder temperatures result in more wood burning which increases particle pollution.
-Therefore, an "Air Pollution Advisory" may be issued at any time during the year.
+Consider this - colder temperatures result in more wood-burning which increases particle pollution.
+Therefore, an "Air Quality Alert" may be issued at any time during the year.

 Greene CATS Public Transit